Tek5-robocar/robocar_documentation/bom.md

 ## Side Material {#side-material}

 You don’t need a battery voltage checker for every car; instead, only one or a few checkers are required for each campus.
 These devices can be shared among the cars, which helps reduce costs and simplifies management.
-This approach makes resource use more efficient across the campus.<br>
+This approach makes resource use more efficient across the campus.

+&nbsp;

 The car stand is mandatory for flashing the car and performing testing.
-Without it, these processes cannot be done properly.<br>
+Without it, these processes cannot be done properly.

+&nbsp;

 The Logitech F710 controller lets you easily switch between different devices, making it flexible for controlling remote cars.
 It works well indoors and at short range, providing a stable and reliable connection.
 However, for higher distance use, it’s recommended to switch to a controller designed for longer range to ensure better performance.
-Its ergonomic design ensures comfortable use during testing and operation, making it a solid choice for short-range remote car control.<br>
+Its ergonomic design ensures comfortable use during testing and operation, making it a solid choice for short-range remote car control.

+&nbsp;

 | Item                        | Order Link / Notes                          |
 |----------------------------|---------------------------------------------|